bruno-sardine/Jura-Recipes/README.md

 Product Carousel: Milk, Milk Foam, 2x Ristretto, 2x Espresso, 2x Coffee, Ristretto, Coffee, Latte Macchiato, Flat White

 ###### Interesting Info
 - Extraction times for espresso.
 I know there are a lot of other variables in my numbers, but I think you mostly want to shoot for a 9-12 second extraction time.
-You would need to play around with it depending on your beans.
-As mentioned before, I'm using the 2nd finest grind setting and 1.5oz.
+You would need to play around with it depending on your beans, grind setting, and Coffee Strength setting.
+As mentioned before, I'm using the 2nd finest grind setting and 1.5oz volume.
 Tastes good to me!

 | Coffee Strength | Grind Setting | 1oz Extraction Time | 1.5oz Extraction Time |
 |--|--|--|--|